-First though, you have to be willing to allow yourself to do this.
+First, though, you have to be willing to allow yourself to do this.
 When I deliver resilience training, many people I speak with are embarrassed to acknowledge the things they’re good at, for fear of appearing egotistical or narcissistic.

 Learn to let yourself off the hook

 Being a perfectionist is one of the worst things you can do for your mental health.
-It’s linked with higher levels of depression, anxiety and self-harm, and it’s terrible for psychological resilience.
+It’s linked with higher levels of depression, anxiety, and self-harm, and it’s terrible for psychological resilience.
 What this tells us is that reducing our perfectionism could boost our psychological well-being and levels of resilience.

 There are misconceptions around perfectionism though, with people sometimes fearing that being less perfectionistic could make them less effective or high achieving.
 This isn’t the case.
-Perfectionism is about rigidity: it’s when people push themselves hard, no matter what.
+Perfectionism is about rigidity – it’s when people push themselves hard, no matter what.
 Being less perfectionistic involves self-awareness.

 It’s about knowing when to strive and push forward, and when to let yourself off the hook.
 If you’re a fitness enthusiast, this might involve knowing when it’s time to take a couple of days off training.
-If you’re a dedicated student, it might be knowing when it’s time take the afternoon off revision to see friends.
+If you’re a dedicated student, it might be knowing when it’s time to take the afternoon off revision to see friends.
 I previously wrote about tackling perfectionism.

 Focus on the future